- Bite-sized Trips

 Around 15 miles from Liberia and 2,000m above sea level, this active andesitic volcano in the Guanacaste province is one of the best places to see in Costa Rica if you want your jaw dropped.
 Stay on a working cattle and horse farm, ride out into the countryside and experience the local community.
 Get up close to the Geo-thermic activity, bubbling mud pools and a wide variety of plant and animal species.
 Like the rest of Costa Rica, it’s also an amazing spot for bird watching, so get your binoculars at the ready!

 8. Arenal Volcano

 Panoramic views of the Arenal Volcano from the observatory lodge in La Fortuna will blow your socks (and sandals) right off!
 Standing tall at nearly 1,700m above sea level, the Arenal Volcano is quite a sight to behold.
 It’s what’s called a ‘dormant andesitic stratovolcano’ with the last eruption in 2010.
 The Arenal Volcano is located in northwestern Costa Rica, roughly 90km from the capital city of San José, in the Alajuela province.
 Stay within the national park grounds in the famous observatory or opt for dwellings in the town of La Fortuna for a different experience.
 After a hike on the lava trails, immerse yourself in the natural hot springs with a cocktail, under the stars.
-The sight and story of Arenal is unique, unforgettable and unbelievable – just let our travel specialists tell you why it’s worth the visit (they’ve been there so feel free to pick their brains on it and their other favourite bits!).
+The sight and story of Arenal is unique, unforgettable and unbelievable – just let our travel specialists tell you why it’s worth the visit.